 - Ethics Screening

 The first phase of the Ethics Review Procedure, the Ethics Screening, is carried out during the scientific evaluation or soon after.
-The ethics experts first perform an Ethics Pre-Screening taking into account the Self-assessment.
+The ethics experts and/or qualified staff first perform an Ethics Pre-Screening taking into account the Self-assessment.
 The objective of the pre-screening is to list the (potential) ethical issues but not to assess them.

 - Ethics Assessment